Debt Camel

 • your interest rate changes to the variable interest rate that was set in your mortgage terms.

 For most mortgages, the variable rate you will pay is your mortgage lender’s Standard Variable Rate (SVR).
-SVRs vary a lot between lenders – in August 2018 Halifax’s SVR is 3.74% and Santander’s is 4.99%.
+SVRs between lenders – in December 2022 Barclay’s SVR was 6.49% and Santander’s 6.75% and Halifax’s 6.99%.
+SVRs from a “bad credit lender” may be much higher.

 You need to know what your mortgage says and you also need to know what this rate is at the moment.
 If you aren’t sure, phone your lender – the answer is going to be very important for deciding what to do next.

-2. Get another fix from your current lender
+Get a new fix or a tracker from your current lender

 So with the 25-year mortgage 3-year fix example above, if you now choose a 5-year fix your term stays at 22 years.
 And in 5 years time when the new fix ends, you will have 17 years left on your mortgage.